defiant00/dnd/README.md

   * may be latched on to by some powerful entity, and he's holding it back for now
   * goal of getting it out of him and fighting it?

+* Nil is friend
+* Nil getting kicked out of chaos caused the shattering

 # Names

 * People
   * Chert
   * Friedbert "Fray"
+  * Urissa
 * Places
   * Abbeasia
   * Alerion